dsccommunity/SqlServerDsc/README.md

         - Get-SQLAlwaysOnEndpoint
     - modified functions
         - New-TerminatingError - *added optional parameter `InnerException` to be able to give the user more information in the returned message*
-* Added tests for resources
-  - xSQLServerPermission
-  - xSQLServerEndpointState
-  - xSQLServerEndpointPermission
-  - xSQLServerAvailabilityGroupListener
-* Fixes in xSQLServerAvailabilityGroupListener
-  - In one case the Get-method did not report that DHCP was configured.
-  - Now the resource will throw 'Not supported' when IP is changed between Static and DHCP.
-  - Fixed an issue where sometimes the listener wasn't removed.
-  - Fixed the issue when trying to add a static IP to a listener was ignored.

 ### 1.7.0.0